 One of our main goals for the Lifetime of Reading Challenge is to create understanding and reinforce an appreciation for our fellow humans in different life phases.
 As a result, we’ve focused primarily (but not exclusively) on contemporary stories with 60-something main characters.
 These current stories can help us all understand what life in your 60s is like in today’s society.
 They deal with a wide range of topics, including retirement and discovering new passions and purpose, striking a balance between helping and receiving help from adult children, becoming a grandparent, loss of a spouse, finding new love, and much more.

 If you are specifically interested in reading books with older main characters that are set in a different part of the world, you’re in luck, because quite a few of these books are set abroad.
 However, we also recommend taking a look at our Book Voyage reading lists, which are organized by region.
-Additionally, if you’re looking for books with protagonists over 60 that provide a historical perspective, our Decades Challenge reading lists, which cover the 1910s through the present, are a great place to start!
+Additionally, if you’re looking for books with protagonists over 60 that provide a historical perspective, our Decades Challenge reading lists, which cover the 1880s through the 2010s, are a great place to start!